-7.5.4 Errors
+6.5.4 Errors

-This protection group only includes overvoltage protection.
+This protection group includes only overvoltage protection.

-7.5.4.1 Overvoltage Protection
+6.5.4.1 Overvoltage Protection

-The overvoltage protection is active whenever the output voltage of the dPOL exceeds the pre-bias voltage (if any).
+The overvoltage protection is set as a percentage of V{out} .
+It is active whenever the output voltage of the dPOL exceeds the pre-bias voltage (if any).
 If the output voltage exceeds the overvoltage protection threshold, the overvoltage error signal is generated, the dPOL turns off, and the OV bit in the register ST is changed to 0.
 The high side switch is turned off instantly, and simultaneously the low side switch is turned on to ensure reliable protection of sensitive loads.
 The low side switch provides low impedance path to quickly dissipate energy stored in the output filter and achieve effective voltage limitation.
 The OV threshold can be programmed from 110% to 130% of the output voltage setpoint, but not lower than 0.5V.
 Also the OV threshold will always be at least 0.25V above the setpoint.

-7.5.5 Fault and Error Latching
+6.5.5 Fault and Error Latching

-The user has the option of setting up any protection option as either latching/non-latching and propagating or non-propagating.
+The user has the option of setting up any protection option as either latching/non-latching and propagating or non propagating.

-Propagation and Latching for each dPOL is set in the GUI (Figure 27 below) or directly via the IC by writing into the PC1 register shown in Figure 28.
+Propagation and Latching for each dPOL is set in the GUI (Figure 30), or directly via the I2C interface by writing into the PC1 register shown in Figure 31.

-Figure 27.
-GUI dPOL Fault Propagation Option Window
+Figure 30. dPOL Fault Propagation Option Window

-If the non-latching protection is selected, a dPOL will attempt to restart every 130ms until the condition that triggered the protection is removed.
+If the non-latching protection is selected, a dPOL will attempt to restart every 130 ms until the condition that triggered the protection is removed.
 When restarting, the output voltages follow tracking and sequencing settings.

 If the latching type is selected, a dPOL will turn off and stay off.
-The dPOL can be turned on after 130ms, if the condition that caused the fault is removed and the respective bit in the ST register was cleared, or the Turn On command was recycled, or the input voltage was recycled.
+The dPOL can be turned on after 130 ms, if the condition that caused the fault is removed and the respective bit in the ST register was cleared, or the Turn On command was recycled, or the input voltage was recycled.